-here $i,j,k = 1,2,3$.
-The commutator \eqref{app-30} shows that $q_i, i=1,2,3$ form a subalgabra.
-This subalgebra is called quaternion algebra $\mathbb H$; $q_{1,2,3}$ are quaternions.
-The commutator \eqref{app-30} is the same as the commutator relationship for spin operators $s_i = \sigma_i$ ($\sigma_i$ are Pauli matrices).
-The relations \eqref{app-10}-\eqref{app-30} can be written in the Zorn vector matrices representation where the octonion $o$ is written in the form
+where $i,j,k = 1,2,3$.
+The commutator \eqref{app-20} shows that $q_i$ (with $i=1,2,3$) form a subalgebra.
+This subalgebra is called the quaternion algebra $\mathbb H$; $q_{1,2,3}$ are quaternions.
+The commutator \eqref{app-20} is the same as the commutator relationship for spin operators $s_i = \sigma_i$ ($\sigma_i$ are the Pauli matrices).
+The relations \eqref{app-10}-\eqref{app-30} can be written in the Zorn vector matrix representation, where the octonion $o$ is written in the form

-where $q_0 = 1$; $\alpha_i$ are numbers; $a,b$ are real numbers and $\vec x, \vec y$ are 3-vectors.
+where $q_0 = 1$; $\alpha_i$ are numbers; $a,b$ are real numbers; and $\vec x, \vec y$ are 3-vectors.
 The product of two octonions is defined as